Lewis Williams (real tennis)

 Lewis Williams (born 8 September 1994) is a British professional real tennis player, currently the head professional at the Leamington Tennis Court Club.
-He is currently ranked twelfth in the world at singles and thirteenth in the world at doubles.
-His most notable result was reaching the semi-finals at the 2023 Australian Open, and the doubles semi-finals at the 2025 Australian Open.
+He is currently ranked tenth in the world at singles and eleventh in the world at doubles.
+His most notable result was reaching the semi-finals at the 2023 and 2026 Australian Opens, as well as three career doubles semi-finals.

 Career

 Williams began his career as a junior at the Prested Hall Real Tennis Club in Feering, Essex.
 He was successful in age group tournaments, winning the British Under 14's Open in 2008, followed by consecutive French Under 16's Opens in 2009 and 2010, defeating Baudouin Huynh-Lenhardt on both occasions.
 In 2010, Williams would win the British Under 16's Open, defeating Levi Gale in the final.
 He followed up in 2011 by winning the British Under 18's Open, while also reaching the final of the Prested Under 20's Cup. losing to Conor Medlow.

 Williams turned professional in 2011, working at Prested Hall.
 He made his professional tournament debut at the 2011 IRTPA Championships at Manchester, losing to John Lumley both in the Satellite draw and the Taylor Cup for new professionals.
 In 2012, Williams made his American debut at the US Professional Singles, losing to Richard Smith in the main draw and Josh Bainton in the Satellite draw, all without winning a set.
 Following a loss in the 2012 British Under 18's Final to Levi Gale, Williams made his French Open debut in Bordeaux, losing in the first round to Ben Taylor-Matthews.
 He won his first Open doubles match at that tournament, paired with Adrian Kemp and defeating the French pair of Peio Sarlangue and Antoine Dubrulle in straight sets.
 At the end of the year, Williams entered the British Open for the first time.
 Williams progressed through three rounds of qualifying, beating Andrew Knibbs, Scott Blaber and Darren Long on the way, the former two in three set matches.
 Once in the main draw, he lost his first match to Mark Hobbs, ending the year without an Open match victory.